scrtlabs/SecretNetwork/docs/genesis-validator-mainnet.md

 enigmacli keys show <key-alias> -a
 ```

-### 7. Request tokens be allocated in genesis to the address displayed above.
+### 7. Request tokens to be allocated in genesis to the address displayed above.

 **:warning:Note:warning:: You must finish this step before Thursday 2020-02-13 15:00:00 UTC**